 |Chess Olympiad (Women) (2018)|

-The 43rd FIDE World Chess Olympiad is taking place from 24 September to 5 October 2018 in Batumi, Georgia.
+The 43rd FIDE World Chess Olympiad took place from 24 September to 5 October 2018 in Batumi, Georgia.
 The biennial tournament is an 11-round Swiss open, with one rest day on 29 September.
 The open section of the Chess Olympiad (2018) features 185 teams from 183 countries, with 919 players.
 The women's section features 151 teams from 149 countries, with 749 players, including almost the whole women's world chess elite.
 (1)

 Official site: http://batumi2018.fide.com/